JohT/code-graph-analysis-pipeline/SCIP.md

 ## Performance

-For the **initial import** (empty database), the pipeline uses `neo4j-admin database import full` **before Neo4j starts** when all conditions are met (Neo4j v5+, `neo4j-admin` executable, empty database, indices changed).
-This writes the native store format directly — measurably faster than LOAD CSV for large indices.
+For the **initial import** (empty database), the pipeline uses `neo4j-admin database import full` **before Neo4j starts** when all conditions are met (Neo4j v5+, `neo4j-admin` executable, indices changed).
+This writes the native store format directly.
+Measurably faster than LOAD CSV for large indices.

+The pipeline automatically:

+- Stops Neo4j if it's running (required for admin import)
+- Performs a fast `neo4j-admin database import full` import
+- Falls back gracefully to LOAD CSV if any issues occur
+- Uses Cypher-based cleanup (not filesystem manipulation) for any data re-import

-On repeat runs (unchanged index) or when the database already has data, the fast path is skipped automatically.
-The regular LOAD CSV path always runs as a fallback.
+On repeat runs (unchanged index) or when the fast path fails, the regular LOAD CSV path runs as a fallback.

 See [domains/scip-index-import/README.md](domains/scip-index-import/README.md#fast-import-via-neo4j-admin) for full details.